thephez/dpp-spec/docs/identity.md

 Identities are a low-level construct that provide the foundation for user-facing functionality on the platform.
 An identity is a public key (or set of public keys) recorded on the platform chain that can be used to prove ownership of data.
 Please see the [Identity DIP](https://github.com/dashpay/dips/blob/master/dip-0011.md) for additional information.

-Identities consist of three components that are described in further detail in following sections:
+Identities consist of three components that are described in further detail in the following sections:

 | Field | Type | Description|
 | - | - | - |